-For the analysis of biochemistry Two different kinds of vacutainers were used to collect blood samples: one with an anticoagulant (K3-EDTA) and one without.
+For the analysis of biochemistry two different kinds of vacutainers were used to collect the blood samples: one with an anticoagulant (K3-EDTA) and one without of an anticoagulant.
 Blood urea nitrogen (BUN), blood glucose, total protein (TP), serum glutamic-pyruvic transaminase (SGPT), serum glutamic-oxaloacetic transaminase (SGOT), serum creatinine, calcium, phosphorus, potassium, globulin, albumin, and troponin-I were among the parameters that were assessed after serum from blood samples without an anticoagulant was separated by centrifugation at 3000 rpm for 10 minutes.
 Roche Diagnostics GmbH's Cobas® E411 analyzer series was used for all biochemical testing.